object814/object814/README.md

 ### Hi there 👋
 My name is Haoyu Zhou, nice to meet you!
-- 🔭 I’m currently a senior at School of Mechanical Engineering & Automation, Beihang University [https://ev.buaa.edu.cn/]
+- 🔭 I’m currently a graduate student at National University of Singapore.
-- 🌱 My major is Robot Engineering
+- 🌱 My major is Robotics. [https://cde.nus.edu.sg/me/graduate/msc-robotics/]
-- 👯 I’m currently an intern at NUS, under the instruction of Pro.Shao [https://linsats.github.io/]
+- 👯 I’m currently an intern under the instruction of Pro.Shao [https://linsats.github.io/]
 - 🤔 I’m interested in robot control & perception
 ---
-- 📫 How to reach me: zhouhaoyu2001@buaa.edu.cn / +8613924639343
+- 📫 How to reach me: zhouhy0108@gmail.com / +8613924639343
 - ⚡ Fun fact: Enjoy playing basketball...🏀